 Outside of tutoring, I work for a startup website connecting gifted college students with entry-level jobs, which I find extremely interesting and rewarding.
 I enjoy traveling, skiing, guitar, and animals.

-Northwestern University - BA, Economics, German
+Undergraduate Degree: Northwestern University - Bachelor in Arts, Economics, German

 What is your teaching philosophy?

 Patience, repetition, and a solid foundation are necessary to fully grasp new concepts.